Newsletter Subscribe

 Check out to see How to Borrow Money from Pompeii in Nigeria | A Step-by-Step Guide

-The rise in internet use in Nigeria started seeing cybercrimes emerging as early as the first decade of the 2000s.
-With the rising numbers of unemployment and poverty rates, many young Nigerians began to look online ways to make money.
+The rise in internet use in Nigeria started seeing cybercrimes emerge as early as the first decade of the 2000s.
+With the rising unemployment and poverty rates, many young Nigerians began to look for online ways to make money.

 Previously, a potent mix of economic necessity, corrupt and dysfunctional law enforcement, and an increasingly tech-savvy population combined to make the region a smorgasbord for cybercriminals.

-According to several international agencies, Nigeria is the base for a large number of internet scams and has the focus of Interpol and many other law enforcement agencies around the world.
+According to several international agencies, Nigeria is the base for many internet scams and has the focus of Interpol and many other law enforcement agencies worldwide.

 The financial toll of cybercrime in Nigeria is staggering, with estimates suggesting that the nation loses billions of dollars annually to these illicit activities.
 EFCC reports state that internet fraud hurts the economy of the country and makes its image abroad bad and discourages foreign investors.